tkhyn/django-gm2m/README.rst

    >>> list(movie.user_set)
    [<User object>]

-However, it is important to remember that if no instance of a model as ever been added to the set, retrieving the ``<modelname_set>`` will raise an ``AttributeError``::
+However, it is important to remember that if no instance of a model has ever been added to the set, retrieving the ``<modelname_set>`` will raise an ``AttributeError``::